-The main justification for NRAs to impose SMP remedies regarding physical infrastructure was to promote competition and to avoid unnecessary costs that would result from infrastructure duplication.
-The underlying motivation was to facilitate faster and more efficient deployment of alternative operator NGA networks.
+The main justification for NRAs to impose physical infrastructure access SMP remedies was to promote competition and to avoid unnecessary costs arising from duplication of infrastructure.
+The underlying motivation was to facilitate faster and more efficient deployment of NGA networks by alternative operators.